Contrary Inferences for Classical Histories within the Consistent Histories Formulation of Quantum Theory: Introduction

+Coming back to our example, we note that mathematically the consistency of the set depends on the final time $\tau$ and the restricted evolution imposed by the region we consider.
+In particular, the set is still consistent even if, in some earlier time, this condition was not satisfied.
+Therefore, to find a consistent set that contradicts our classical intuition, we simply need to find a quasi-classical system that after some time evolves to the same state as if it was restricted to a smaller region, perhaps by ``bouncing'' and returning to the same place.
 We achieve this by looking at a free wave packet in an infinite square well localised in the negative axis moving with positive average momentum.
 The question asked (restriction) is whether it crosses to the positive axis.
 The significance/effect of the infinite square well is that the ``unrestricted'' evolution of the wave packet bounces back and coincides after some time with the restricted evolution.
-We have now just constructed a consistent set that concludes that the particle never crosses the axis, even though it is a semi-classical object moving towards there.
-One might be led to believe that for this question the consistent histories approach cannot recover the ``right'' answer.
-However, we note that it is easy to find another consistent set that actually gives the intuitive answer: we can consider a partition such that a small region follows the semi-classical path of the wave packet throughout the time interval.
-The surprising conclusion is that we have constructed two consistent sets, disagreeing about a classical property (passing into the positive axis/position) of a classical object (localised wave packet).
+We have now just constructed a consistent set that concludes that the particle never crosses the axis, even though it is a quasi-classical object moving towards there.
+One might be led to believe that for this question the consistent histories approach cannot recover the ``correct'' answer.
+However, we note that it is easy to find another consistent set that actually gives the intuitive answer: we can consider a partition such that the restricted evolution of the wave packet is in a small region that follows the classical path, as is shown in figure \ref{fig:arrival_time2}.
+The surprising conclusion is that we have constructed two consistent sets, disagreeing about a classical property (passing into the positive axis/position) of a classical object.
 We recall at this point that in both sets, the ``restrictions'' come from the question we ask, i.e. by simply partitioning the history space in two different ways.
 There is no physical difference in the two scenarios.
-The history space (possible paths) and the dynamics (that are encoded in the unrestricted Hamiltonian that defines the decoherence functional) are identical.
+The histories space (all possible paths) and the dynamics (that are encoded in the unrestricted Hamiltonian that defines the decoherence functional) are identical.

-A final comment is that, in our analysis, we are using \emph{approximate} consistency (i.e. we require that there is \emph{almost} no interference between paths).
-We do not expect that this limits the generality of our conclusions since (i) for histories constructed with continuous variables, it is approximate consistency/decoherence that is typically achieved and (ii) there is theoretical work supporting this idea that relates approximate consistent sets with exactly consistent sets \cite{dowker1996consistent}.